getgrav/grav-learn/pages/03.themes/06.asset-manager/docs.md

 #### addDirJs(directory)

 Add an entire directory of JavaScript assets in one go.
 The order will be alphabetical.
 This method does not provide the control of the individual methods and is generally not the preferred approach.

+#### addInlineJs(javascript)

+Let's you add a string of JavaScript inside an inline script tag.
+Useful for initialization or anything dynamic.

 #### css()